Battle of Værebro

-The battle of Værebro was a battle that took place in the year 1133 at the Værebro river, on the isle of Zealand.
+The Battle of Værebro took place in the year 1133 at the Værebro river, on the isle of Zealand.

-A zealandic and scanian army led by Eric II of Denmark fought a jutlandic army under Magnus the Strong.
+A Zealandic and Scanian army led by Eric II of Denmark fought a jutlandic army under Magnus the Strong.
 Magnus defeated the army of Eric and reconquered Roskilde and with it Zealand.

 Background

 After the murder of Canute Lavard in Haraldsted forest, Magnus the Strong was presumed the murderer and likely fled to Germany.
 After which Eric assembled an army and marched to Jelling, where his forces were routed by King Niels, he tried to regain control of Jutland during the siege of Schleswig, but was forced to withdraw as the royal army neared.
 When he finally won a victory at Sejerø, it was tempered by the defeat of Kristiern.
 He was therefore forced to withdraw to Zealand where he reconquered Roskilde from his traitorous brother, Harald Kesja whom joined Niels and Magnus, and began building another army for his fourth invasion of Jutland.